Analysis of a State Changing Supersoft X-ray Source in M31: Models

 \subsection{Neutron Stars}

-Isolated neutron stars and neutron stars in quiescent low-mass X-ray binaries (qLMXBs) have been observed with spectra in the SSS or QSS range, but they are typically 3-5 orders of magnitude less luminous than the ``classical'' SSSs and QSSs \citep[e.g.,][]{Hab, Pires}. \citet{Kyla} showed, however, that the combination of gravitational and magnetic effects can cause neutron stars accreting near the Eddington limit to produce SSS-like spectra.
-In such cases, the luminosities and temperatures would give the accreting neutron stars the appearance of ``classical'' SSSs.
-Nevertheless, neutron-star models for SSSs have received relatively little attention, perhaps because of the success of white dwarf models, coupled with what appeared to be the fine tuning required for a neutron star to achieve the appropriate effective radius.
+\ns{neutron star} \lu{luminosit} \mf{magnetic field} \acc{accretion} \accg{accreting} Isolated neutron stars and neutron stars in quiescent low-mass X-ray binaries (qLMXBs) have been observed with spectra in the SSS or QSS range, but they are typically 3-5 orders of magnitude less luminous than the ``classical'' SSSs and QSSs \citep[e.g.,][]{Hab, Pires}.
+Neutron stars accreting at high rates, however, have luminosities in the range (above $10^{36}$~erg~s$^{-1}$) observed for SSSs and QSSs.
+But, at the time SSSs were discovered, all known \accg\ \ns s emitted hard x-rays.
+The lack of hard emission from SSSs therefore seemed to be more easily accommodated in white dwarf models.

-It is therefore worth noting that there is observational support for the idea that neutron stars can produce very soft spectra. \citet{Hughes} discovered a transient pulsar in the Small Magellanic Cloud that has an unpulsed, highly luminous (near Eddington) soft $\sim 35$~eV) component.
-If such a system is viewed from an angle at which the hard radiation is not detected, it would have the properties associated with the ``classical'' SSSs first discovered in the Magellanic Clouds \citep{Long}.
+Nevertheless, \citet{Kyla} showed that accreting \ns s can be observed as SSSs under the right circumstances.
+They considered near-Eddington accretion through a disk.
+Radiation pressure from the inner disk can push some plasma into an ``extensive outer disk corona.''
+If the corona extends to large enough radii, and if it is optically thick, the neutron star will radiate as an SSS.
+Indeed, there is observational support for the idea that neutron stars can produce very soft spectra.
+For example, \citet{Hughes} discovered a transient pulsar in the Small Magellanic Cloud that has an unpulsed, highly luminous (near Eddington) soft $\sim 35$~eV component.
+If such a system were to be viewed from an angle at which the hard radiation is not detected, it would have the properties associated with the ``classical'' SSSs first discovered in the Magellanic Clouds \citep{Long}.